uabrc/researcher_facing_readthedocs/source/openstack/volume_setup_basic.rst

    b.
 There will be a new entry in the "Volumes" table.

    .. figure:: ./images/volumes_003.png
+      :alt: Image showing the Volumes page.
+The table has one entry labeled my_volume.

 Attaching a Volume to a Running Instance